The Remote Small Town in Washington Locals Don’t Want You to Find

 I hold a special place in my heart for many of the small towns throughout Washington.
 Having lived in Idaho’s panhandle for several years, I have spent a lot of time in many of these towns on various road trips and getaways.
-While there are towns like Chelan, Port Orchard, and Pullman that captivate me, there is another small town that I just can’t get enough of but it often doesn’t get the attention it deserves — Clarkston.
+While there are towns like Chelan, Port Orchard, and Pullman that captivate me, there is another small town that I just can’t get enough of, but it often doesn’t get the attention it deserves—Clarkston.

-This Washington town dates back to 1862 when it was first settled by Robert Bracken.
+This Washington town dates back to 1862, when it was first settled by Robert Bracken.
 It was incorporated in the early 1900s and had many names throughout its history.
-Today, it is named after William Clark who was part of the dynamic Lewis and Clark duo.
+Today, it is named after William Clark, who was part of the dynamic Lewis and Clark duo.
 They explored the area by canoe in 1805.
 (Fun fact: Lewiston, Idaho, right on the other side of the river, is named after Meriwether Lewis.)

 The river is vital to Clarkston and has been since its early beginnings.
-Fishing and hunting are popular activities in the Lewis-Clark Valley and you’ll find multiple public boat ramps and marinas where you can receive easy access to the water.
+Fishing and hunting are popular activities in the Lewis-Clark Valley, and you’ll find multiple public boat ramps and marinas where you can receive easy access to the water.
 In the summer months, you’ll also find people rafting, paddling, and boating on the water.
 Plus, all along the river you’ll find numerous city parks including Beachview Park, the largest city park in Clarkston.

-And, of course, right in the heart of town you’ll find all types of local shops and restaurants to enjoy.
+And, of course, right in the heart of town, you’ll find all types of local shops and restaurants to enjoy.
 Consider grabbing food at places like Roosters Waterfront Restaurant or Hayes House.
+There is no shortage of things to do and see here.
+In fact, it’s perfect for a day trip or even a weekend adventure.
+And no matter how long you stay, you’ll quickly see why we just can’t seem to get enough of it.

 Subscribe to our newsletter